sparsh0006/Bob/README.md

 ## Tech Stack

 - **Frontend**: Next.js, React, TypeScript
-- **UI**: Tailwind CSS, Framer Motion, React Spring
+- **UI**: Tailwind CSS, Framer Motion
 - **State Management**: React Query
 - **API**: Axios for API requests
 - **AI Integration**: OpenAI GPT for intelligent whisky recommendations
 - **Database**: Supabase for storing bottle information
-- **Styling**: Custom Tailwind theme with glass morphism effects
+- **Styling**: Custom Tailwind theme with glass morphism effects and animated beer glass UI

 ## How It Works

 1. **User Authentication**: Users enter their BAXUS username to access their collection.
 2. **Collection Analysis**: Bob analyzes the user's whisky collection to understand preferences.
+3. **Loading Visualization**: Watch as the beer glass fills with whisky while Bob analyzes your collection.
-3. **AI Recommendation Engine**: Using GPT, Bob analyzes the collection and provides personalized recommendations.
+4. **AI Recommendation Engine**: Using GPT, Bob analyzes the collection and provides personalized recommendations.
-4. **Display Results**: Recommendations are displayed in an interactive card deck with detailed explanations.
+5. **Display Results**: Recommendations are displayed in an interactive card deck with detailed explanations.

 ## Features in Detail